Joe Scarborough against the world

 In an effort to set the record straight, Scarborough agreed to an interview with CNNMoney on the condition that it be recorded, transcribed and published in full.
 (It has been edited in places solely for clarity, removing some repetition and common verbal tics.)
 In the interview that follows, Scarborough tries to make the case that his approach to Trump is no different from how political journalism has been done for years, and describes himself as a "political analyst" who is capable of providing fair and honest coverage while maintaining friendships with some of the most powerful people in government.

 "Basically I look at myself as somebody that is in a position that John Madden was in when he was on TV analyzing NFL football games," Scarborough said.
 "I'm a news analyst and a political analyst.
-That's why I get paid really well by NBC and that's why I tell it the way I see it and why Mika tells it he way she sees it.
+That's why I get paid really well by NBC and that's why I tell it the way I see it and why Mika tells it the way she sees it.
 That's what we get paid to do."

 BYERS: Obviously you feel like there have been a great deal of assumptions made about what's going on in the [New Year's Eve] photograph.
 I'd like to hear your version of what's going on in that photograph.